mechanical-turk/cobalt-base/README.md

 `cobalt-base` is where all the modules that are part of the cobalt framework are bundled up together into a single useful module.
 Import `cobalt-base` into your project, and with a few really easy steps, start coding your own scaffolding tool.

-Step 1: Setup

-- Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.
+Step 1: Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.

 Step 2: Start Coding!